C

 An Overview of Crime Rates in Monterey Park, CA

-When assessing the overall crime rate in Monterey Park per 100,000 people, it stands in the median range among all cities with reported crime data.
-Our analysis of total incidents, encompassing both violent and property crimes, underscores the close alignment of reported Monterey Park crime rates with the national average as reported by other areas.
+When assessing the total crime rate in Monterey Park per 100,000 people, it stands in the median range among all cities with reported crime data.
+Our analysis of total incidents, encompassing both violent and property crimes within Monterey Park, underscores the close alignment of reported crime rates with the national average as reported by other areas.

 What Do the Locals Say About Crime in Monterey Park?